Can an llc be sold?

 A limited liability company absolutely can be sold.
 A member can sell his or her membership interest, or, all the members can sell their interests to a single buyer, or all the members can agree to sell all the assets of the LLC to a buyer.

-Some LLCs will place clauses in their Operating Agreement preventing members from selling their interests to outsides without first offering existing members the opportunity to purchase.
+Some LLCs will place clauses in the Operating Agreement preventing LLC members from selling their interests to outsides without first offering existing members the opportunity to purchase.
 This is a relatively common provision, but it is not mandatory, and your LLC could permit free exchange of membership interests.

 A “membership interest” is similar to the concept of “shares” in a corporation.
 If you own 40% of the membership interest in an LLC, it’s like owning 40% of the stock in a corporation (LLCs have many similar concepts as corporations, but different terminology).